How do I count the days of my menstrual cycle? Do I start counting the day I start bleeding or when I finish?

 Your cycle begins on the first day you have regular bleeding.
 Spotting doesn’t count.
 For example, Cycle Day 1 is the first day of your period; Cycle Day 2 is the second day of your period, Cycle Day 3 is the third day of your menstrual flow, and so forth.

-Look at the sample January menstrual calendar.
+As an example, create sample menstrual calendar for the month of January.
 Let’s say you had spotting on January 3rd, but you didn’t have regular bleeding until the next day.
 The first day of your menstrual period would be January 4th.
 The first day of your period is also called “Cycle Day 1”.

-Look at the sample February menstrual calendar.
-Let’s pretend your period started on the 2nd (you had spotting on February 1st).
+Now, create sample menstrual calendar for the month of February.
+Let’s pretend your period started on the 2nd.
 In January, your period started on Jan.
 4th and in February it started on the 2nd.